research work not already published

 system available at:

-* language: Papers will be published in English.
+language: Papers will be published only in English.

 estimation of length:

-- for original research works: less then 15 pages
+- for original research works: less than 15 pages together with tables

 - for review articles: up to 20 pages